sympy/sympy/doc/src/explanation/active-deprecations.md

     # replace "ignore" with "error" to make the warning raise an exception.
     # This useful if you want to test you aren't using deprecated code.
     "ignore",

+    # message may be omitted to filter all SymPyDeprecationWarnings
     message=r"(?s).*<regex matching the warning message>",

     category=SymPyDeprecationWarning,
     module=r"<regex matching your module>"
 )